Collective Bargaining Nurses are Empowered Professionals

 AFT is ONA’s national collective bargaining affiliate.
 ONA is also a member of the Ohio AFL-CIO.

-As a member of the ONA CBP, you have an advantage.
+A nurse with a union has an advantage.
 You have the power to improve working conditions, patient care, and workplace safety.
 You have the power to negotiate and accomplish goals.
 You have the power to raise the levels of fairness and justice where you work.

 If you’re interested in forming a union at your workplace, begin by contacting Sangita Koparde (firstname.lastname@example.org, 614-448-1021) or by filling out the confidential form below.
 We will answer your questions and lead you through the organizing process.